epibayes/labsite/content/authors/Stephanie-Choi/_index.md

 ---
 # Display name
-title: "Nina Masters"
+title: "Stephanie Choi"

 # Username (this should match the folder name and the name on publications)
 authors:
-- "firstname-lastname"
+- "stephanie-choi"

 # Is this the primary user of the site?
 superuser: false

 # Role/position (e.g., Professor of Artificial Intelligence)
-role: PhD Candidate
+role: UI/UX designer

 # Organizations/Affiliations
 organizations: